mark-hager/scopefoundry.github.io/index.md

 An open-source alternative to LabView or MATLAB instrument control.

 * Modular, cross-platform Python graphical interface allows for fast data acquisition and visualization
-* Build lab equipment graphical interfaces grapically with QT
+* Build lab equipment graphical interfaces interactively with Qt Creator
 * Live updates of measurement code for fast development and debugging
 * Hardware plug-ins for simple and complex scientific equipment